 Horizons' Unique Features

-Outdoor Therapeutic Adventure Therapy is a unique component of the the Horizon program.
+Outdoor Therapeutic Adventure Program is a unique component of Horizon.
 Teens engage in outdoor activities such as camping, hiking, rock climbing, repelling, canoeing, and fishing.
 These outdoor events provide opportunities for the teens to improve decision-making and problem-solving skills through team building and trust exercises.

 Another component of the program is the school which is licensed by the Arkansas Department of Education.
 The teachers are state certified and offer individualized education for students.
 They coordinate school credits with the student's individual school to keep them on track while they are in treatment.